AdobeDocs/id-service.pt-BR/help/faq-intro/analytics-faq.md

 **Por que o parâmetro Experience Cloud ID (MID) não está na solicitação do Analytics?**

-If the Identity Service is returning information correctly but you do not see the `MID` parameter, make sure that you&#39;ve upgraded to a supported version of AppMeasurement.
+If the Identity Service is returning information correctly but you do not see the `MID` parameter, make sure that you've upgraded to a supported version of AppMeasurement.

 **Meu site pode usar o código H e o appmeasurement para javascript com o Serviço de identidade?**